Skip to Main Content

 Evaluate and compare scholarly journals in all areas of the sciences and social sciences.
 Results can be used to determine which journals are the most important and influential in their respective disciplines based on high impact and citations.

 Use databases and directories to see what has already been published on your topic and to identify potential publishers.

+Find book reviews using the search box on Auraria Library's homepage or using one of the Library's databases.
 Use the phrase "book review" combined with an author, title, or subject.
-Tips: